Dottenpixel/design-system-1/README.md

 ## Mission Statement

 To serve the internet freedom and open source community with thoughtful guidance for building inclusive, usable, scalable, and beautiful apps.

-Create a security-minded design system that organizations can use to keep their apps up-to-date with the current research, best practices, and standards to ensure the best user experience for their global community.
+To create a security-minded design system that organizations can use to keep their apps up-to-date with the current research, best practices, and standards to ensure the best user experience for their global community.

 ## What Problem Are We Solving?